gcanti/tcomb-validation/README.md

 - `value` the value to validate
 - `spec` a type defined with the tcomb library

-Returns a `Validation` object containing the result
+Returns a `Validation` object containing the result of the validation

 ```javascript
 validate(1, Str).isValid();   // => false